About the Fair Work Ombudsman

 Who are we?

-The Office of the Fair Work Ombudsman is an independent statutory agency created by the Fair Work Act 2009 (FW Act).
-The Fair Work Ombudsman (FWO) and head of the agency is Sandra Parker.
+The Office of the Fair Work Ombudsman is an independent statutory agency created by the Fair Work Act (FW Act).
+The Fair Work Ombudsman (FWO) and head of the agency is Anna Booth.
 The FWO is supported by staff who assist with the performance of workplace compliance and advisory functions set out in the FW Act.

 What do we do?

-The role of the FWO is to promote harmonious, productive and cooperative workplace relations.
+The role of the FWO is to promote harmonious, productive, cooperative and compliant workplace relations.
 The FWO also monitors, inquires into, investigates, and enforces compliance with Australia’s workplace laws.

 Our free services include: